th317erd/mythix/README.md

 |---- models/         (all model definitions)
 |---- seeders/        (database seeders)
 |---- tasks/          (reoccuring/cron-type tasks)
+|---- routes/         (route definitions for your web-app)
 |---- application.js  (application class definition)
 |---- index.js        (entry point for your application)
-|---- routes.js       (route definitions for your web-app)
-| .mythix-config.js   (custom mythix RC)
+|-- .mythix-config.js   (custom mythix RC)
-| package.json
+|-- package.json
 ```

 ## Creating the application

-To create your own `mythix` application, you simply need to inherit from `Mythix.Application`:
+To create your own `mythix` application, you simply need to inherit from the `Mythix.Application` class:

 Example: